AC Hotel/Residence Inn Charlotte City Center

 AC Hotel/Residence Inn Charlotte City Center (formally known as 210 Trade and AC Hotel/Residence Inn Charlotte EpiCentre) is a 320 ft hotel highrise in Uptown Charlotte, North Carolina.

 210 Trade

 210 Trade began construction in 2007 on a planned residential tower atop the Queen City Quarter mixed used development.
 Once completed, 210 Trade would have had 52 floors and became the tallest residential building in Charlotte, surpassing The Vue, as well as the second-tallest building in Charlotte by total floor count, after the Bank of America Corporate Center.
-Construction stalled during the financial crisis of 2008 and the building sat unfinished until 2016.
+Construction stalled during the 2008 financial crisis and the building sat unfinished until 2016.